No. The HiScanSQ runs HCS 1.5.15 and is not upgradeable.

 Run data can only be uploaded to BaseSpace if the BaseSpace option is selected during run setup in the HiSeq Control Software.
 See the HiSeq 2500 System User Guide (part # 15035786) for information on setting up a run with a connection to BaseSpace.

-Image analysis occurs in real time, phasing estimates and base calling begin occur after cycle 12, and base call quality scoring occurs after cycle 25.
+Image analysis occurs in real time, phasing estimates and base calling start after cycle 12, and base calling and quality scoring starts after cycle 25.

 Yes.
 To convert zipped .bcl files, use bcl2fastq v1.8.4.
 This version can also convert non-zipped .bcl files.